redhat-developer/odo/docs/website/docs/overview/dev_and_deploy.md

 `odo dev` should be used in the initial development process of your application.

-For example, you should use `odo dev` when you are:
+For example, you should use `odo dev` when you are working with a local development environment and:
 * Making changes constantly
 * Want to preview any changes
 * Testing initial Kubernetes support for your application